AIR_MCUBE International Artists' Residency 2024

 Now kept together

-AIR_MCUBE RESIDENCY ARTIST OF october 2024
+RESIDENCY ARTIST OF OCTOBER

 Anita Fuchs | Austria

-ANITA FUCHS works with photography and installations influenced by the meaning and symbolism of plants.: Her projects usually start with an actionist approach: road trips for the purpose of plantlet smuggling, counting oak leaves in a research station, a transport of whole trees in a car from the Provence in France to Austria, or the cultivation of a field with historical seeds.
-These actions deal with current issues of society -– climate change, migration, history, global economics, and politics.
+ANITA FUCHS works with photography and installations influenced by the meaning and symbolism of plants.
+Her projects usually start with an actionist approach: road trips for the purpose of plantlet smuggling, counting oak leaves in a research station, a transport of whole trees in a car from the Provence in France to Austria, or the cultivation of a field with historical seeds.
+These actions deal with current issues of society climate change, migration, history, global economics, and politics.

 In collaboration with Rukshana Thapa, an ambitious mushroom researcher from Nepal, Anita Fuchs explores the fascinating world of Cordyceps mushrooms, showcased as mini sculptures.
 As part of the installation, mushrooms are grown within the gallery space, and Kombucha, fermented tea made from Reishi, is also featured as a part of her installation art.

-Mirabbasi | Iran
+Somayeh Sadat Mirabbasi | Iran

 Somayeh Sadat Mirabbasi is an Iranian artist who pursued a major in cinema and animation filmmaking at university.
 Deeply interested in literature and philosophy, she discovered a passion for writing during their university years, which led to her involvement in screenwriting for animated series and short stories.
 In June 2024, one of their short stories was recognized as a top ten selection in a literary festival and is set to be published as part of a book.